 What is the Consumer Credit Protection Act (CCPA)?

 You may be able to find some federal relief with the Consumer Credit Protection Act (CCPA).
 This act has a broad definition for earnings and could potentially cover some of your self-employment income.
-A judgement creditor could only garnish the lower of:
+A judgment creditor could only garnish the lower of:

 - 25% of disposable earnings